githooks(5) — Linux manual page

 commit-msg

-be bypassed with the --no-verify option.
-It takes a single
+bypassed with the --no-verify option.
+It takes a single parameter,

-log message.
-Exiting with a non-zero status causes the command to
+Exiting with a non-zero status causes the command to abort.

 The hook is allowed to edit the message file in place, and can be